bacalhau-project/bacalhau/docs/docs/intro.md

 📚 Bacalhau operates at scale over parallel jobs.
 You can batch process petabytes (quadrillion bytes) of data.

+## How it works

+Bacalhau is a peer-to-peer network of nodes that enables decentralized communication between computers.
+The network consists of two types of nodes:

+  **Requester Node:** responsible for handling user requests, discovering and ranking compute nodes, forwarding jobs to compute nodes, and monitoring the job lifecycle.

+  **Compute Node:** responsible for executing jobs and producing results.
+Different compute nodes can be used for different types of jobs, depending on their capabilities and resources.

 ## Quick Start ⏱️

 > Understand Bacalhau in 1 minute